mapbox/mapbox.js/extensions/mapbox.jquery.md

     // Initialize a map with a layer var map = $('#map').mapbox(mapbox.layer().tilejson(tj));
 ```

+## Specifying the map element
+All the following controls need to know what map they are being applied to.
+This is specified by putting the `data-map` attribute in any parent element to the controls:

+- `data-map`: The id of the element the map is in (this attribute can be in a parent element)

 ## Layer Switcher

-A lightweight layer switcher that requires no initialization.
+A simple layer switcher that requires no initialization.

 #### Map data attributes
 - `data-control="switcher"`: Identify the control as a layer switcher.
-- `data-map`: The id of the element containing the map.

 #### Layer data attributes

 - `href`: Name of layer (by default its the same as on MapBox hosting)
 - `data-group`: Group id.
 Only one layer per group is enabled at any time. (optional)
+- `data-toggle="true"`: Allow layer to be toggled off. (optional)

 Example: